grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 ### Logs (BETA)

+> Only available in Grafana v6.3+.

-There are two parameters, `Message field name` and `Level field name`, that can be configured from the data source settings page that determine which fields will be used for log messages and their priority, respectively.
+There are two parameters, `Message field name` and `Level field name`, that can optionally be configured from the data source settings page that determine which fields will be used for log messages and log levels when visualizing logs in [Explore](/features/explore).

+For example, if you're using a default setup of Filebeat for shipping logs to Elasticsearch the following configuration should work:

+- **Message field name:**  message
+- **Level field name:** fields.level

 ## Metric Query editor